Flumotion/flumotion/doc/random/developer-introduction.rst

 - Playing states
 - Bus + Messages

+The GStreamerManual_ explains this pretty good, while it is aimed at the C API it can easily be reused by python programmers as the Python bindings are straight-forward.

 Glade
 ------
 Defining signals.
 Avoiding hardcoding of width/height Reading the HIG and applying it consistently within the project

+Check out the Glade2Tutorial_ for some help to get started.

 Kiwi
 ----
 Proxy/View/Delegate

+The KiwiHowto_ is pretty good here, even though it might be a bit outdated.

 Twisted
 -------
 Twisted_ is an asynchronous framework for Python.
 It's an integral part of Flumotion and is used for many different things.

 This is what you need to know:

 - deferreds